matthew-andrews/mattandre.ws/source/_posts/semver-as-a-service.md

 https://github.com/matthew-andrews/semver-as-a-service/

-**Semver as a Service** simple API that will look at any GitHub repository's releases/tags, sort them and tell you the highest version or, if you specify a constraint, the highest version that meets a constraint.
+**Semver as a Service** is a simple API that will look at any GitHub repository's releases/tags, sort them and tell you the highest version or, if you specify a constraint, the highest version that meets a constraint.

 Try it out here:-